 (2) The objection must be lodged not later than 7 days before the day on which the specialised retraining assessment panel is to meet to determine the arbitration question.

-(3) An arbitrator may determine whether a document in respect of which an objection has been filed under this rule may be given to a specialised retraining assessment panel.
+(3) An arbitrator may determine whether a document in respect of which an objection has been lodged under this rule may be given to a specialised retraining assessment panel.

+[Rule 73 amended: SL 2020/137 r.
+20.]

 Part 12 — Miscellaneous

 74. Section 180 request